ohlrogge/azure-devops-training/README.md

 Update the pipeline to trigger on pull requests.

 1. Add a new trigger for pull requests in the pipeline YAML file.
+1. Create a new branch and make a change to the pipeline file.
 1. Specify the branch `main` to be included for the PR trigger.
+1. Set a condition on the deploy stage to run only on the `main` branch.
 1. Protect the `main` branch in the repository settings and require the pipeline to pass before merging.
 1. Create a pull request and verify that the pipeline is triggered.